projectacrn/acrn-hypervisor/doc/howtos/process/docbuild.rst

 Sphinx supports easy customization of the generated documentation appearance through the use of themes.
-Replace the theme files and do another ``make htmldocs`` and the output layout and style is changed.
+Replace the theme files and do another ``make html`` and the output layout and style is changed.
 The ``read-the-docs`` theme is installed as part of the ``requirements.txt`` list above.

 Running the documentation processors
 ************************************

-The acrn-documentation directory has all the .rst source files, extra tools, and Makefile for generating a local copy of the ACRN technical documentation.
+The acrn-hypervisor/doc directory has all the .rst source files, extra tools, and Makefile for generating a local copy of the ACRN technical documentation.

 .. code-block:: bash

-   cd ~/projectacrn/acrn-documentation
+   cd ~/projectacrn/acrn-hypervisor/doc
    make html

 Depending on your development system, it will take about 15 seconds to collect and generate the HTML content.
-When done, you can view the HTML output with your browser started at ``~/projectacrn/acrn-documentation/_build/html/index.html``
+When done, you can view the HTML output with your browser started at ``~/projectacrn/acrn-hypervisor/doc/_build/html/index.html``

 Publishing content
 ******************

-If you have push rights to the projectacrn repo called projectacrn.github.io, you can update the public project documentation found at https://projectacrn.github.io.
+If you have merge rights to the projectacrn repo called projectacrn.github.io, you can update the public project documentation found at https://projectacrn.github.io.

-You'll need to do a one-time clone the upstream repo:
+You'll need to do a one-time clone of the upstream repo (we publish directly to the upstream repo rather than to a personal forked copy):

 .. code-block:: bash

+   cd ~/projectacrn
    git clone git@github.com:projectacrn/projectacrn.github.io.git

 Then, after you've verified the generated HTML from ``make html`` looks